kowalskibf/ROSHouseDrivingAndPickingItems/README.md

-# ROS House Drivig and picking items
+# ROS House Driving and picking items

 Project done in a two-person team.